 Other perks include a 15% discount on everything left in your registry eight weeks before your baby is due and easy returns and exchanges for up to a year after your due date.

 With more than 1,800 locations, Target could be ideal if you want to combine Amazon.com for the savvy online shoppers and Target for those who would rather shop in person.
+This is a great free baby stuff option without any participation needed.

 Sign up now for a free baby registry at Walmart and upon doing so, they will send you a free gift box which is said to include a variety of samples and coupons from top brands such as Huggies, Dove, All and Nuk, to name a few.